cosmoscout/cosmoscout-vr/docs/install.md

 :information_source: _**Tip:** You can use [clcache](https://github.com/frerich/clcache) to considerably speed up build times.
 You just need to call `make_externals.bat -G "Visual Studio 15 Win64" -DCMAKE_VS_GLOBALS="CLToolExe=clcache.exe;TrackFileAccess=false"` and `make.bat -G "Visual Studio 15 Win64" -DCMAKE_VS_GLOBALS=CLToolExe"=clcache.exe;TrackFileAccess=false"` respectively._

 :information_source: _**Tip:** You can use Ninja as a generator.
-You need to run the following commands from the 64bit Visual Studio Command Prompt:
+You need to run the following commands from the `x64 Native Tools Command Prompt for VS 20XX`:
 `.\make_externals.bat -GNinja -DCMAKE_C_COMPILER=cl.exe -DCMAKE_CXX_COMPILER=cl.exe` and `.\make.bat -GNinja -DCMAKE_C_COMPILER=cl.exe -DCMAKE_CXX_COMPILER=cl.exe`.
 This can reduce the compile times by a lot._